filamentphp/filament/packages/forms/docs/05-validation.md

 For any other field types (any field whose state is a string) the value must be distinct within the repeater.

 Note that this validation does not police selection on the form.
-If you wish to prevent the user from selecting non-distinct options for Radio, Toggle, Checkbox(List) or Select fields, use the `distinctOptions()` method instead (which also applies this validation).
+If you wish to prevent the user from selecting non-distinct options for Radio, Toggle, Checkbox(List) or Select fields, use the `distinctSelection()` method instead (which also applies this validation).

 ```php
 Field::make('email')->unique()